0xArkonomi/Euler-Project/README.md

 ## Problem 3
 The prime factors of $13195$ are $5, 7, 13$ and $29$.
 What is the largest prime factor of the number $600851475143$?
+Golden Hint: Whatch this video out: [Sive of Eratosthenes](https://www.youtube.com/watch?v=V08g_lkKj6Q)

 "Give it a shot yourself, and if you get stuck, don't worry; here is the [solution](euler_03.js)."